Is a divorced woman capable of offering marital advice?

-Regardless of age, stage, or relationship status, I’d like to see more of us – all of us – feeling less isolated in our turmoil, less defeated in our current struggles, and more content with where we are, however messy that may seem.
+Regardless of age, stage, or relationship status, I’d like to see more of us feel less isolated in our turmoil, less defeated in our current struggles, and more content with where we are, however messy that may seem.

-Oh, not to worry.
+And not to worry.
 I’m not hanging out a shingle.
-I’m enjoying – and learning from – this.
-Our dialog.
+I’m enjoying- and learning from this – our dialog.
 It seems like a step in the right direction.

 You May Also Enjoy